Royal Rumble (2001): Main event matches

-Once everybody had entered the ring, Austin eliminated Haku, and Rikishi superkicked the Undertaker, eliminating him.
+Once everybody had entered the ring, Austin eliminated Haku, and Rikishi superkicked The Undertaker, eliminating him.
 Rikishi then attempted a Banzai Drop on The Rock, but The Rock recovered quickly, giving Rikishi a low blow and causing him to fall over the top rope.

-The final four consisted of Kane, The Rock, Austin and Gunn.
+The final four consisted of Kane, The Rock, Austin, and Gunn.
 Gunn executed the Fame Asser on Austin, but Austin recovered quickly and eliminated Gunn.
 The Rock and Austin then battled each other after tossing Kane through (but not over) the ropes.
-Kane came back in moments later and tried to eliminate both Rock and Austin, who were fighting near the ropes.
+Kane came back in moments later and tried to eliminate both The Rock and Austin, who were fighting near the ropes.
 The Rock was eliminated, while Austin held on to the ropes.
 After a minute or so of fighting Austin, Kane went outside the ring, grabbed a steel chair and tried to use it to hit Austin.
-Austin avoided the chairshot and executed a Stunner on Kane.
+Austin avoided the chair shot and executed a Stunner on Kane.
 As Kane got up, Austin hit him in the head three times with the chair and then clotheslined him over the top rope to win the Rumble for a record third time.

 Reception

 In 2017, Kevin Pantoja of 411Mania gave the event a rating of 9.5 [Amazing], writing, "The best Royal Rumble Pay-Per-View in history and one of the best PPVs in history period.
 The only thing on the show that keeps it from the perfect score was the garbage Women’s Title stuff.
 Everything else more than delivered.
 The WWF Title and WWF Tag Team Title matches were both really good and worked very well.
 The Royal Rumble match itself is one of the best Rumbles of all-time.
 Jericho vs. Benoit steals the show though.
-It is the best singles ladder match I’ve ever seen.
-This is just a tremendous event."
+It is the best singles ladder match I've ever seen.
+This is just a tremendous event".

+Aftermath

+Before his title match at WrestleMania X-Seven, "Stone Cold" Steve Austin would try to get revenge on Triple H for attacking him at the pay per view.
+The two would face off in a Three Stages of Hell match at No Way Out which Triple H won.
+Also, Stephanie McMahon would face Trish Stratus and The Rock would defeat Kurt Angle for the WWF Championship.
+The Rock and Austin would face at WrestleMania.
+Austin would win the match with help from his arch-nemesis Mr. McMahon and begin a heel turn.